komodorio/docs/docs/Learn/Komodor-Agent.md

 ### Resources

-By default, the Komodor agent watches the majority of the resources in your cluster (**secrets and events are opt out**) You can enable/disable watching a resource using the following command:
+By default, the Komodor agent watches the majority of the resources in your cluster.
+You can enable/disable watching a resource using the following command:

 1. Helm: `--set watcher.resources.RESOURCE=true/off`